Homeless People: Main characters

 Joanna Podborska is about 26 years old and is a governess for two young women.
 She lost her parents early in life and not only works to maintain herself, but also her two brothers (one of whom died in Irkutsk, the other studies in Switzerland).
 Her character is presented in a very interesting way, in the main plot she is only seen through the eyes of Judym, who can only read her feelings from her face.
 The reader does not know what Joanna thinks or feels, but only sees her from Tomasz' point of view.
 A lot more information about her can be obtained from her diary.
 This shows that she is an intelligent woman maintaining her younger siblings, she is largely self-educated, she is constantly reading and learning and she is interested in theatre and literature.
 Joanna treats her job as a mission or spiritual parenthood.
 She is very proud and full of dignity.
 She doesn't hide her interest in men because she likes a lot of them, but she never flirts.
 Although she desires love, she never hunts for a man.
 Joanna wants to be a modern woman, she believes in good and in progress, and wants to contribute to it.
 She values her independence and likes working, however, she is also very sensitive and is suffering because of her orphanage upbringing and loneliness.
 She is longing for her lost home and wants to be close with someone.
 She loves Judym very much and thinks that together they can build a home which would end a wandering period of their lives.

 Finally, Joanna is defeated.
 She discovers that the affection she feels for Judym is of less importance than his sense of duty.
-She doesn’t want to stop Judym from gaining his noble aim.
+She doesn't want to stop Judym from gaining his noble aim.
 She is disappointed, but accepts the situation with dignity.

+English translation

+An English translation of The Homeless, by Stephanie Kraft, was published in 2024.